Respiratory syncytial virus: Molecular testing

 Molecular assays, such as nucleic acid amplification tests (NAATs), enable sensitive detection of very small amounts of virus in nasopharyngeal swabs and aspirates.
 NAAT assays such as polymerase chain reaction (PCR) detect virus-specific genetic material, rather than viral antigens.
 They have a sensitivity and specificity approaching 100%.
-However, they tend to be more expensive and require more complex equipment than other testing methods, making them less practical in resource limited areas.
+However, they tend to be more expensive and require more complex equipment than other testing methods, making them less practical in resource-limited areas.
+Molecular testing for RSV is not routinely recommended for all people with respiratory symptoms.
+However, it may be recommended for those at high risk of RSV complications, such as infants, older adults, and people with chronic medical conditions.
+RT-PCR has a sensitivity of 90-95% and a specificity of 98-99%, while LAMP has a sensitivity of 95-100% and a specificity of 99-100%.